-The 2022 treasury strategy aimed to maintain the interest rate gap of the existing insurance business at a constant level.
+The 2023 treasury strategy aimed to maintain the interest rate gap of the existing insurance business at a constant level.
 However, for new long-term Life insurance business (average duration of 20 years) the investment horizon of the corresponding fixed income assets was dynamically determined depending on the level of the interest rates the investment horizon can vary between 10 and 20 years.

-For other new Life insurance business the 2022 treasury strategy was a continuation of the 2021 treasury strategy where the threshold levels have been elaborated in more detail.
+For other new Life insurance business the 2023 treasury strategy was a continuation of the 2022 treasury strategy.

-The 2023 treasury strategy is developed along the same lines as the 2022 treasury strategy with the exception that more incoming premiums for new long-term Life insurance business will be invested in equities.
-The principle of dynamically determining the investment horizon for fixed income assets for the new long-term Life insurance business will also be implemented for the Non-Life and Surplus cantons of KBC Insurance NV (where until now, a 10 year cyclical benchmark was the standard approach).
+The 2024 treasury strategy is developed along the same lines as the 2023 treasury strategy with the exception that the investment horizon for fixed income assets for the new long-term Life insurance business will return to a 10-year cyclical benchmark, which was the standard approach in the past.